bfetler/project_management/README.md

 + *If time estimates are too short:*
     + Increase the schedule (let the schedule slip).
     + Cut the scope, pushing some features to the next phase.

+At the start of a project, you may set milestones, or major changes in scope, to help determine phases.

 #### 6. Work Breakdown Structure
 Define what the team will do in each phase.